A fun and colourful finger paint rainbow craft for preschool and kindergarten-age children.

 What you will need

-- rainbow template – free for subscribers (see the big pink box at the end of this post)
+- rainbow template (you can find it at the end of this post)

 - finger paints (or just whatever regular kids’ paint you have)